 If you are in a position to require the services of a criminal defense lawyer, it is more important than normal that you find one with whom you can speak frankly and be honest.
 Hiring the first criminal defense attorney you encounter can lead to serious consequences.
 There are questions that it is in your best interest to ask before hiring an attorney.

-- Will you be handling my case, or will you have an ‘associate’ take over?
-While law firms are routinely busy to the point where associates or paralegals may handle much of the paperwork, you still have the right to insist that you have an attorney beside you in court who knows the details of your case, and who has been well informed from the beginning.
-Unethical firms are prone to bait and switch, luring in clients with promises of a well-known or experienced attorney handling their case, and then farming it out to an associate.
+Law firms are routinely busy to the point where associates or paralegals may handle much of the paperwork.
+But you still have the right to insist that you have an attorney beside you in court who knows the details of your case.
+One who has been well-informed from the beginning.
+Unethical firms are prone to bait and switch.
+They lure in clients with promises of a well-known or experienced attorney handling their case.
+Then those firms farm it out to an associate.

 If you or someone you love has been charged with a crime in Collin County or its environs, you need a dedicated Allen criminal defense attorney who will fight for your interests.
 The Collin County DWI lawyers at Rosenthal Kalabus & Therrian understand that right now, confusion is likely the overwhelming emotion for you and yours.
 We will help you cut through the fog and work hard for the best possible outcome.
 Contact our Collin County DWI lawyers today at (972) 369-0577 to set up an appointment.